sillybytes/sillybytes/posts/whats_wrong_with_java.md

 possible from pointers when programming unless I really need them, in which case I will just write in *C*.

-The problem is Java does have pointers; Moreover it manages to keep most of the inconveniences of having pointers while giving almost none of the benefits of not having them.
+The problem is Java does have pointers; Moreover, it manages to keep most of the inconveniences of having pointers while giving almost none of the benefits of not having them.
 If you're not giving me the power of pointers, at least be kind enough to remove the problems they arise!